crescent-network/crescent/x/farming/spec/08_params.md

 ## EpochDays

 The universal epoch length in number of days.
 Every process for staking and reward distribution is executed with this `EpochDays` frequency.

+## FarmingFeeCollector

+A farming fee collector is a module account address that collects farming fees, such as staking creation fee and private plan creation fee.